AlibabaCloudDocs/config/intl.en-US/Resource Snapshots/Deliver resource snapshots to an OSS bucket.md

 OSS is activated.
 For more information, see [Activate OSS](/intl.en-US/Console User Guide/Sign up for OSS.md).

 To achieve a balance between storage costs and scenario-specific requirements, we recommend that you select **Standard** for the **Storage Class** parameter when you create an OSS bucket.
 If you need only to store data that is infrequently accessed \(once or twice each month\) for a long period of time, we recommend that you select **IA** for the **Storage Class** parameter when you create an OSS bucket.
-For more information, see[Create buckets](/intl.en-US/Console User Guide/Manage buckets/Create buckets.md).
+For more information, see [Create buckets](/intl.en-US/Console User Guide/Manage buckets/Create buckets.md).

 ## Use an ordinary account